AWS Security Blog

 Figure 1: Architectural overview

-This diagram shows a virtual private cloud (VPC) that contains an EC2 instance running Windows Server 2016 that resides on private subnet 1.
+This diagram shows a virtual private cloud (VPC) that contains an EC2 instance running Windows Server 2022 that resides in private subnet 1.
 This instance will run the CloudHSM client software and will use your HSM-backed certificate with a key pair already on your HSM to sign executable files.
 The instance can be accessed through a VPN connection.
 It will also have security groups that enable RDP access for your on-premises network.
-Private subnet 2 hosts the elastic network interface for the CloudHSM cluster, which has a single HSM.
+Private subnet 2 hosts the elastic network interface for the CloudHSM cluster.

 Out of scope